shilpakancharla/ros-tutorials/cpp_parallel_concurrent_course/README.md

 * Deadlock: each member is waiting for another member to take action
 * Liveness: properties that require a system to make progress; members may have to "take turns" in critical sections

+### Abandoned Lock

+* Errors occurring when a thread traps some resource (a critical section, mutex) and is withdrawn from execution for some reason.

+### Starvation

+* A process or thread is perpeutally denied the resources it needs.

+### Livelock

+* Multiple threads or processes are actively responding to each other to resolve conflict, but that prevents them from making progress